dgupta04/Reddit-Flair-Detector/README.md

   - [worker/predictor.py] - the core prediction algorithm running after the URL is fed on the main website
   - [worker/config.py] - the credentials used for accessing the Reddit API.
 Can be altered according to user preference.
   - [worker/util.py] - utility functions for pre-processing tasks
+  - [worker/mongoStorage.py] - Python script to store data in MongoDB collections
 - [Procfile] - used for initiating Heroku app
 - [requirements.txt] - Python package requirements, installed on deployment
 - [.gitignore] - files to be ignored by git
 - [db] - contains the MongoDB collections to be accessed by the user
-- [worker/mongoStorage.py] - Python script to store data in MongoDB collections
+- [templates] - templates for different webpages, with Jinja2 templating format

 # Codebase